Allah-Rakha/MERN-Project/README.md

 - **MongoDB**: NoSQL database to store and manage data.
 - **User Authentication**: Login, register, and user session management.
 - **CRUD Operations**: Create, Read, Update, and Delete operations for handling data.
-- **Deployment**: Easily deployable on platforms like Vercel for the frontend and Node.js servers.

 ## Technologies Used